jpaximadas/YeeNet/README.md

 # Obtaining a breakout board

-The adafruit breakout board can occupy too much space to access all the pins and can be expensive..
+The adafruit breakout board can occupy too much space to access all the pins and can be expensive.
 You can obtain a bare breakout board here:

 <a href="https://oshpark.com/shared_projects/1Yl3TOYu"><img src="https://oshpark.com/packs/media/images/badge-84bb0776ea53b1f532c02df323a90c88.png" alt="Order from OSH Park"></img></a>